2024 Magdeburg car attack: Perpetrator

 According to information from several public broadcasters and private media in Germany, people reported Abdulmohsen to the police several times because of threats of violence.
 According to public broadcaster ARD, Abdulmohsen was sentenced in 2013 by the Rostock District Court to 90 daily rates of ten euros each for threatening criminal offenses.
 The Federal Intelligence Service (BND) received a report from Saudi Arabia that Abdulmohsen had announced something "big" in Germany as early as 2023.
 The responsible state authorities are said to have followed up on this tip.
 German journalist Tim Rohn from Welt also shared on X that in September 2023, a Saudi woman who had been in contact with Abdulmohsen via the Internet attempted to warn the police in Berlin that Abdulmohsen wanted to kill 20 Germans.
 She erroneously sent her email to US police in Berlin, New Jersey and it was unclear what happened to the tip.

-On 10 November 2025, Abdulmohsen's trial began at Langericht Magdeburg, charged with six counts of murder and 338 counts of attempted murder, including 29 people who were not physically injured during the attack.
-He issued an admission of driving the car, and while he claimed to be willing to explain his motive, Abulmohsen's 90 minute-long statement on the first court date was described as "incoherent", which "jumped between religious and political themes as well as personal events", mostly talking about his involvement in women's rights in Saudi Arabia, as well as his hatred of Islam and German authorities.
+On 10 November 2025, Abdulmohsen's trial began at Landgericht Magdeburg, charged with six counts of murder and 338 counts of attempted murder, including 29 people who were not physically injured during the attack.
+The trial was held at a temporary courtroom, which finished construction on 24 September, to accommodate the court proceedings due to the large number of co-plaintiffs and members of the press.
+Abdulmohsen issued an admission of driving the car, and while he claimed to be willing to explain his motive, Abulmohsen's 90 minute-long statement on the first court date was described as "incoherent", which "jumped between religious and political themes as well as personal events", mostly talking about his involvement in women's rights in Saudi Arabia, as well as his hatred of Islam and German authorities.

 He showed no remorse and offered no apology to the attending victims, several of whom left the court room over Abdulmohsen's increasingly disconnected statements, although he briefly broke into tears while addressing the parents of the 9-year-old killed in the attack.

+On 26 June 2026, Abdulmohsen was found guilty of all counts and sentenced to life imprisonment.